Traumatic Brain Injury Lawyers Serving Maryland, Virginia And DC

 CAUSATION OF A TBI CAN BE DIFFICULT TO PROVE

 In many cases, establishing a link between an injury to one’s head and a more subjective symptom can be difficult.
-Take loss of memory for example.
+Take the loss of memory, for example.
 We frequently deal with insurance companies who take the position that the TBI victim is faking the emotional or physical symptoms or otherwise exaggerating symptoms.
-Some injuries cannot be seen on an x-ray or an MRI imaging study.
-Some injuries require more complex neuro-psychological evaluations to determine whether there has been a loss of brain function.
+Some injuries cannot be seen on an X-ray or an MRI imaging study.
+Some injuries require more complex neurological evaluations to determine whether there has been a loss of brain function.

 This can be difficult for a layperson/claimant to prove.
 Especially when they are trying to make their case to a well-funded and financially motivated insurance company.

-The bottom line is that it is very important that you have an experienced brain injury lawyer working for you, who not only has a deep understanding of brain injury law, but who also cares about you and your case and is willing to fight for your rights.
+The bottom line is that it is important that you have an experienced brain injury lawyer working for you who not only has a deep understanding of brain injury law but who also cares about you and your case and is willing to fight for your rights.